-The standard working week is 35 hours, performed between the normal hours of 09.00 to 17.00 Monday to Friday with a one hour lunch break.
-Work outwith these hours may be necessary for which no additional payment will be made.
+The normal working week is 35 hours.
+Unless otherwise indicated in an individual's letter of appointment, the normal hours are 9.00am to 5.00pm Monday to Friday with a one hour lunch break.
 Certain members of staff may be required to work some hours outwith this normal pattern and this should be agreed locally.